Ekediee/divvy-bike-analysis/README.md

 ### Dashboard Visualization

-Using the `Streamlit` python library, I built a dashboard visualization enable top management to further drill the data and visualize the insights in the dataset at a glance, so as to guide decision making.
+Using the `Streamlit` python library, I built a dashboard visualization which enables top management to further drill the data and visualize the insights in the dataset at a glance, so as to guide decision making.

 The dynamic dashboard can be accessed [here](https://divvy-trips.streamlit.app)